vmware-allspark/tsm_multi_ingressgateway/README.md

 3) By default TSM creates one istio ingressgateway deployment per cluster, however for some usecases Customers might want multiple istio ingressgateway.
 4) For scenarios where second ingressgateways are needed, peform "kubectl apply -f ingressgateway-manifest/second-ingressgateway.yaml" to deploy a second ingressgateway.
 5) For more than two ingressgateways, replace "second" in the yaml with different prefix to add more ingressgateways.
+6) For attaching gateway or other objects to the second-ingressgateway, use the selector
+spec:
+  selector:
+    istio: second-ingressgateway